LynnLab-JNU/ngsap-playbook/README.md

 **Installation Options**

 	There are two options provided to install NGSAP Galaxy Instance.

-1. Install the NGSAP Galaxy instance to an existing server.
+**I. Install the NGSAP Galaxy instance to an existing server.**

-	**Installation Steps:**
 ```
+*Installation Steps:*

        	1. Clone the repository:

 		git clone https://github.com/LynnLab-JNU/ngsap-playbook.git